 How to assemble a kids bike out of the box

-If you’ve bought your child a bike this Christmas and ordered it on-line you’re going to find yourself with a bike box arriving at the door.
+If you've bought your child a bike and ordered it online you're going to find yourself with a bike box arriving at the door.
 Sometimes the kids bike inside may come ready to ride, but often it will need a bit of assembling.
-Don’t panic – we’re here to help, and in this step by step guide we’ll take you through setting up the bike ready to ride.
+Don't panic - we're here to help, and in this step by step guide we'll take you through setting up the bike ready to ride.

-If you’re able to, we recommend doing this several days in advance of when it’s needed, just in case you run into difficulties, but if you’re reading this at 11pm on Christmas Eve we’ll help take the panic out of getting the bike ready to ride with our step by step video instructions and handy checklist.
+If you're able to, we recommend doing this several days in advance of when it's needed, just in case you run into difficulties, but if you're reading this at 11pm on Christmas or Birthday Eve we'll help take the panic out of getting the bike ready to ride with our step by step video instructions and handy checklist.

 How to set up a kids bike out of the box

 Before you go any further, take a moment to download our kids bike assembly checklist .
 It has all the steps on setting up a kids bike so you can check you've not forgotten anything Take a moment to download and print it now, and it'll help guide you through the process.

 Every bike will arrive packed differently so work your way through the list and do those items applicable to your bike.

 Please note this article, video and checklist assumes that the bike has been bought new and all the components are working and fitted correctly.
 If you've bought a used bike we recommend you thoroughly check all parts of the bike, particularly brake pads and tyre treads, for wear and tear.
 Seek service from your local bike shop if you have any concerns.

 Step by step guide to assembling a kids bike out of the box